andymac1091/CASA0005book/docs/03-prac3.md

 ## Point data from a raster

-Using a raster stack we can extract data with a single command from the entire stack, for example let's make a dataframe of some sample sites --- Australian cities.
+9. Using a raster stack we can extract data with a single command from the entire stack, for example let's make a dataframe of some sample sites --- Australian cities/towns.

 ```r